CleanScan

 A scalable structure often looks like this:

-This structure only works if the people below you have usable data.
-If a supervisor cannot see missed visits, incomplete tasks, failed inspections, or repeated complaints, they are not really accountable.
-They are just a messenger.
+This structure only works if supervisors have usable data.
+If a supervisor cannot see missed visits, incomplete tasks, failed inspections, or repeated complaints, they are not accountable.
+They are just relaying messages.

-Good multi-site management is not about personally catching every mistake.
-It is about making sure the right person sees the right issue early enough to fix it.
+Good multi-site management is not personally catching every mistake.
+It is making sure the right person sees the issue early enough to fix it.

 Audit Selectively Instead of Trying to Visit Everything